 With this soundbar, you’ll find that your movie, video game, music, and TV show will sound much more impressive.

 6. WOHOME TV Sound Bar Wireless and Wired Home Theater System – Cheapest Option

-Coming at a different design, this soundbar with 6 drivers is made for larger flatscreen TVs.
+Coming at a different design, this soundbar is made for flat screen TVs with a larger size.
 The full range speakers and 2 10W tweeters offer the best treble and audio quality with a frequency of 105 dB, adding more bass to your favorite music and movies.

 The Wohome TV soundbar also features both wired and wireless connections that can pair with the built-in Bluetooth up to 33 feet away.
 You won’t have to worry about disconnection when you step farther from the soundbar.